Uri Zvi Greenberg: Political activism

 Greenberg predicted and warned in the decades before, of the coming destruction of European Jewry.
 He believed that the Holocaust was a "tragic but almost inevitable outcome of Jewish indifference to their destiny."
 He became more militant after the 1929 Hebron massacre and joined the Revisionist camp in 1930, representing the movement at several World Zionist Congresses, and in Poland.
 He founded Brit HaBirionim with Abba Ahimeir and Yehoshua Yeivin, a faction of the Revisionist movement, which adopted an activist policy of violating British mandatory regulations.
 Members of the group disrupted a British-sponsored census in the early 1930s, sounded the shofar in prayer at the Western Wall despite a British prohibition, held a protest rally when a British colonial official visited Tel Aviv, and tore down Nazi flags from German offices in Jerusalem and Tel Aviv.
 The British arrested hundreds of its members and the organization effectively ceased to exist.

 Following Israeli independence in 1948, Greenberg joined Menachem Begin's Herut movement.
 He was elected to the first Knesset, but lost his seat in the two years later.
-After the Six-Day War, he joined the Movement for Greater Israel, which advocated Israeli sovereignty over Judea and Samaria.
+After the Six-Day War, he joined the Movement for Greater Israel, which advocated Israeli sovereignty over the West Bank.
 Scholar Dan Tamir considers Greenberg's ideology among the most prominent historical examples of "Hebrew fascism."